IsraelJune 5th, 2018

 Recently tested and soon to be deployed, David’s Sling makes up the middle tier of Israel’s layered BMD architecture and is designed to intercept short- and medium-range ballistic missiles in the terminal phase.
 The system was co-developed by Israel’s Rafael Advanced Defense Systems and U.S. -based Raytheon.
 Using its two-stage Stunner interceptor and multi-mission radar, David’s Sling is employed as a flexible, multipurpose weapon system capable of engaging aircraft, cruise missiles, and ballistic missiles.
-Testing for David’s Sling began in 2014 and the BMD system is expected to undergo operational deployment in 2016.
+Testing for David’s Sling began in 2014 and the BMD system underwent operational deployment in May of 2018.

 Israel’s current short-range anti-rocket system is called Iron Dome, which was independently developed by Israel and became operational in early 2011.
 The Iron Dome, a short-range anti-rocket system, has made headlines as one of the worlds best current missile defense systems.
 It defended Israel from rockets fired in an attack with artillery and short-range missiles in 2012.
 Between 2012 and 2014, Israel upgraded its tracking and firing mechanisms and expanded the number of batteries from five to nine.
 In that same year, Iron Dome intercepted 90% of short-range projectiles fired at Israel.
 Iron dome is as yet the only combat-tested missile defense system in Israel.
 The U.S.-made Patriot missile is another defense interceptor that Israel has in their arsenal, in addition to the AN/TPY-2 radar.
 In addition, the sensors built to detect the actual missiles from the decoys have been improved as recently as 2012.
 AN-TPY-2 X-band radar was currently deployed in Israel.
 Click here for more information on Iron Dome.